zijingwang-web/Code-and-results/README.md

 A detailed README file is also included in the `results` folder to explain the relationship between each figure in the manuscript and its corresponding data file.

-## Notes

-The code and result files are provided to facilitate transparency and reproducibility.
-Users may refer to the README files inside each folder for more detailed explanations of the individual scripts, data files, and figure-generation outputs.